jordanbmowry/Omnifood/README.md

 # Omnifood
-Omnifood project in Udemy course Build Responsive Real World Websites with HTML5 and CSS3 by Jonas Schmedtmann.
+Omnifood project is from Udemy course Build Responsive Real World Websites with HTML5 and CSS3 by Jonas Schmedtmann.